-- 1. Gifts

-- 2. Stocks or other securities

-- 3. Real estate

-- 4. Tangible personal property such as art, books, equipment, etc.

-- 5. Trusts

-- 6. Interest income from trusts

-- 7. Cash value of life insurance when all incidents of ownership have been given to the Arkansas Tech University Foundation

-- 8. Transfer of ownership in a residence, farm, or business

-- 9. Funds from private foundations, corporations, and businesses; and

-- 10. Corporate matching gifts
+- 6. Interest income from trusts - 7.
+Cash value of life insurance when all incidents of ownership have been given to the Arkansas Tech University Foundation - 8.
+Transfer of ownership in a residence, farm, or business - 9.
+Funds from private foundations, corporations, and businesses; and - 10.
+Corporate matching gifts